4sp1r3/nigel/timesheet.md

 # Timesheet

-## 8 May 2015
+## 8 May 2015 (12pm-8pm 8hrs)

-* tidy up some of the mess of code and versions and whatnot i've created and commit it and update the johnmee.com edition.
+* consolidate all the mess of code and versions and repositories scattered about into one repository.
+Delete the duplicates and put it up on my github as an authoritative version. run up the johnmee notebook and leave it running Start using the ticketing system there to chart the course and track priorities
+* worked out how to get the plotting of trees happening, then do it within the notebook, then do it on the johnmee.com server, and leave some documentation on how to do it again.

 ## 7 May 2015 (1pm-6pm 5hrs)